 Our membership of trained certified Master Gardeners is over 100 strong and spread out across the four BMGA counties.
 These volunteers, with a quest to share their knowledge, training and passion for gardening with their communities is the heart of the organization.

 Master Gardener Training

 The Master Gardener certification training is an intensive 14-week course with both classroom instruction and field trips.
 The instructors are primarily experienced Master Gardeners and AgriLife & Texas A&M University faculty and researchers.
-The topics of instruction are uniform thoughout the State of Texas as all Master Gardener chapters in Texas use the same detailed training manual developed by the Texas Master Gardener Assocaition.
-The manuel is recenlty updated and will be used by the Bluebonnet Master Gardener Assocation classes starting in 2020.
-The training teaches fact-based proven and sound horticulutre practices in an unbiased manner.
+The topics of instruction are uniform throughout the State of Texas as all Master Gardener chapters in Texas use the same detailed training manual developed by the Texas Master Gardener Association.
+The manual was updated in 2020 and is used by the Bluebonnet Master Gardener Association classes.
+The training teaches fact-based proven and sound horticulture practices in an unbiased manner.

 Master Gardeners are volunteers, trained by Texas A&M AgriLife Extension in research-based horticulture including soils, water conservation, composting, entomology, plant pathology and related subjects.
 As County Extension Service volunteers, they give to the community by extending research-based knowledge and providing solutions in one-to-one problem solving, in a demonstration gardens and educational programs.
 What really sets Master Gardeners apart from other home gardeners is their special training in horticulture.

 Master Gardeners are representatives of Texas AgriLife Extension.
 In all volunteer work related to the program, Master Gardeners follow the research-based recommendations of Texas AgriLife Extension.
 The title “Texas Master Gardener” can be used by volunteers only when engaged in Extension-sponsored activities.